Region Overviews: Asia Travel Guide: Overview

 Behold the charms of Luang Prabang, a World Heritage site | Cycle to quiet neighboring villages and explore a colorful artisan market | Float down the Mekong on a misty morning to three-tiered Kuang Si Falls | Visit impressive 16th-century Wat Xieng Thong, a former royal temple considered one of the most important Buddhist sites in Laos.

-Surrounded by lush mountains, this elegant French colonial hotel invites you to unwind at its open-air spa and in its infinity pool overlooking the jungle. (pool, spa)
+Surrounded by lush mountains, this elegant French colonial hotel invites you to unwind at its peaceful spa and in its infinity pool overlooking the jungle. (pool, spa)

 Observe local Buddhists giving alms to monks who walk through the streets in morning procession | Tour a local market where you can taste the regional flavors | Fly to Cambodia, then discover Angkor as you bike among iconic stone monuments | Receive a water blessing from a monk—a traditional ritual to bring good luck and happiness that’s been performed since ancient times | Explore richly decorated temples like Bayon and Ta Prohm.